Mission and Vision

 Our diverse community network and strong institutional partnerships leverage the physical resources on the farm for the benefit of Durham’s students.

-The Hub Farm is a central component in a healthier local food system for Durham, where focused instruction across all areas of study coincides with greater physical activity, food awareness, and outdoor experiences.
+The Hub Farm is a central component in a healthier school system where interdisciplinary instruction supports food awareness and outdoor experiences.

-In late 2011, a team of educators, teachers and community members formed to brainstorm ways to put to use 30 acres of vacant public school land.
-From the spring of 2012 until the Hub Farm’s official launch on-site, a series of community design charrettes, planning and formal documentation and mater planning for the Hub Farm were developed to create the seeds of the Hub Farm.
-The team coalesced around the idea of a farm that would serve as a hub for DPS students and the community.
-The Hub Farm would also be a hub for several DPS priorities, including student health, career readiness and community engagement.
-The planning gained traction and, with the support of DPS’s Career and Technical Education program, the Hub Farm had its official Vine-Cutting launch in October 2012 at the site.
+In late 2011, a team of educators, teachers and community members brainstormed ways to put to use 30 acres of vacant public school land behind Eno Valley Elementary School.
+The team coalesced around the idea of an education farm that would serve as a “hub” to connect DPS students and the community.
+With the support of DPS’s Career and Technical Education program, the Hub Farm had its official vine-cutting launch in October 2012 at the site.